Fire Extinguisher Toolbox Talk

 Fire Extinguishers Limitations

-In order to keep the fire extinguisher in working order, a few things should be done periodically.
-Some tips include:
+In order to keep the fire extinguisher in safe working order, inspections should be done periodically.
+Here are some tips for proper fire extinguisher inspection:

 In the case of a fire at work, it is important to know more than just where the extinguisher is located.
 Make sure you know how to properly use the extinguisher, know the limitations of the extinguisher you would be using, and know the tips to keep the extinguishers in good working order.
 If you experience a fire at work always notify your supervisor and the local fire department.
 Do not try to extinguish the fire if it is out of control make sure you get to safety.